vera-institute/In-Our-Backyards-Symposium/README.md

 Duration: 1.5 day symposium<br>
 Host: The Vera Institute of Justice<br>

 Photo credit: Jack Norton.
 Huerfano County Correctional Facility, built in 1997 and operated as a private prison by Corrections Corporation of America.
 Closed in 2010.

+## Data Sharing<a name="datasharing"></a>
+To get early access to the In Our Backyards dataset you must agree to terms and conditions.
+These terms are available as a PDF document here: [IOB-Symposium-data-sharing-agreement.pdf](https://github.com/vera-institute/In-Our-Backyards-Symposium/blob/master/IOB-Symposium-data-sharing-agreement.pdf?raw=true)

+To Access The Data

+1. [Create a GitHub account](https://github.com/join) if you do not already have one.
+GitHub is free and signing up for an account is required in order to access and download the data.
+2. Send an email to <trends@vera.org> indicating that you want to apply to the symposium and provide your github username.
+We will send a copy of this contract to your email for your electronic signature.
+3. Sign the contract.
+Once it is received by Vera, we will grant you access to the private github group where you can download the dataset.

 ## Files

 - **[IOB-Symposium-CFP.pdf](https://github.com/vera-institute/In-Our-Backyards-Symposium/blob/master/IOB-Symposium-CFP.pdf?raw=true)**: The call for papers
+- **[IOB-Symposium-data-sharing-agreement.pdf](https://github.com/vera-institute/In-Our-Backyards-Symposium/blob/master/IOB-Symposium-data-sharing-agreement.pdf?raw=true)**: Example data sharing agreement
 - **[IOB-Codebook.pdf](https://github.com/vera-institute/In-Our-Backyards-Symposium/blob/master/IOB-Codebook.pdf?raw=true)**: Codebook for the In-Our-Backyards Dataset
 - **[Methodology-for-Incarceration-Trends-Project-V2.pdf](https://github.com/vera-institute/In-Our-Backyards-Symposium/blob/master/Methodology-for-Incarceration-Trends-Project-V2.pdf?raw=true)**: Methods used to generate jail data by county.
 - **[Workingpaper_Reconstructing-How-Counties-Contribute-to-State-Prisons.pdf](https://github.com/vera-institute/In-Our-Backyards-Symposium/blob/master/Workingpaper_Reconstructing-How-Counties-Contribute-to-State-Prisons.pdf?raw=true)**: Methods used to generate prison data by county.